ZimehrAbbasi/GreyPress/README.md

 # LinearPress

 This program takes in an image and compresses it in the same extension.
-Using Single Value Decomposition(SVD) and the Gram-Schmidt Algorithm, this program is able to reduce the final size in a few seconds.
+Using Single Value Decomposition(SVD) and the Gram-Schmidt Algorithm, this program is able to reduce the image size in a few seconds.

 #### Inputs